 - If you have a blended material, always go for the lower setting.

 - Use a towel or cloth between the iron and dress to avoid scorching.

 How to Iron Clothes Fast

 Are you in a hurry?
 There are a few ironing tips that can cut your time in half.
 Faster is always better, especially when it comes to ironing.

 While it might seem strange, take the cover off your board and wrap it in aluminum foil.
 Put the cover back on and start ironing your garments.
 The reflective aluminum will put the heat into the underside of your clothing, ironing both sides with one swipe.
 This will definitely up your ironing game.

 Keep Clothes Damp

 Damp clothes are actually easier to iron than clothes that are fully dry.
 You can either pull them out of the dryer a little too soon or give them a nice coat with your spray bottle.
 You'll be amazed at how quickly your clothes become wrinkle free and stay that way.
-You can even skip the dryer all together and iron them right out of the washer.
-Cutting ironing time and saving money.
+You can even skip the dryer altogether and iron them right out of the washer cutting ironing time and saving money.
 Who doesn't like that?

 Only Iron What People See